 Kent, University of

-History: A sixties university, it was founded on an interdisciplinary philosophy typical of the time.
+History: A sixties university founded in 1965 on an interdisciplinary philosophy typical of the time.

 Ambience: Pastoral in summer, grey and atmospheric in winter, surrounded by hop fields and white-turreted oast houses.
 The main campus' modern buildings are surrounded by landscaped garden and there's a cinema, theatre and a nightclub on site.
 The Medway campus is in the heart of the Kent Thameside development.

 Added value: The British Cartoon Archive is unique, and the School of Physical Sciences has been involved with most of the significant exploratory space projects this decade.
 Strong European focus and bases in Brussels and Paris.
-It also has one of the best employability rates in the UK.
-The Medway campus has been developed with the University of Greenwich, Canterbury Christ Church University and Mid Kent College and includes the new Medway School of Pharmacy, where students are taught by staff from Kent's department of biosciences and Greenwich's school of science.
+The Medway campus has been developed with the University of Greenwich, Canterbury Christ Church University and Mid Kent College and includes the new Medway school of pharmacy, where students are taught by staff from Kent's department of biosciences and Greenwich's school of science.
 Several significant expansions in recent times, including to the school of arts.
 A complete refurbishment of the Grimond Building on the Canterbury campus took place in 2012.
 Flagship project to extend the Templeman Library commenced last year, with completion expected for 2015 as part of the university's 50th anniversary celebrations.
 Several new courses are also now being served, including art history, bioengineering and contemporary literature.

 Glittering alumni: Gavin Esler, news presenter; Shiulie Ghosh, news correspondent; actors Alan Davies and Tom Wilkinson; novelists Sarah Waters and Kazuo Ishiguro.